testfax/nohboardKeybinder/README.md

 - Nohboard latest release located here: https://github.com/ThoNohT/NohBoard/releases

 # Useage
--This tool is used to adjust keybinds for the Nohboard overlay.
+- This tool is used to adjust keybinds for the Nohboard overlay.
--Equip your favorite overlay and get it running.
+- Equip your favorite overlay and get it running.
--Navigate to your faviorite overlay in the file explorer.
+- Navigate to your faviorite overlay in the file explorer.
--Grab the keybind.json file.
+- Grab the keybind.json file.
 Make sure you are NOT grabbing the one in the main directory.
 That is not the one that we want.
--Import the 'keyboard.json' file into the website.
+- Import the 'keyboard.json' file into the website.
--You will have a second option whether or not to import your Elite: Dangerous keybinds file.
+- You will have a second option whether or not to import your Elite: Dangerous keybinds file.
 This will pair up all matching keys/mouse inputs and match them together.

 -The matched keybinds are a direct corelation of the keybinds file.
 -For example, a thrust forward key of 'w' will match your game binds with every key that has 'w' and show you.
 You will only be able to select 1 key press per Noh ID.
 Which in this example is the 'thrust forward' overlay item.